Enterprise-CMCS/macpro-serverless-running-stages/README.md

 ```

 - npm install
-- npm run gen (this builds the package)
+- npm run build (this builds the package)

 In your local yarn project that will be using the macpro-serverless-running stages package, run: